Travel Tips > Travel Advice - Know before you go > Ski and Snowboard Checklist

 Before you go:

-- Be physically prepared.
-This will help you get the most out of your trip and reduce your risk of injury.
+- Be physically prepared and get fit for skiing.
+This will help you get the most out of your ski trip and reduce your risk of injury on the ski slopes.
 Good to practice sports include cycling and running.
-Also – don’t push yourself too far – there’s no shame in calling it a day early if you’re tired and enjoying the rest of the afternoon in the spa.
-Most injuries occur on the last run of the day when you’re tired.
+Also "don't push yourself too far" there's no shame in calling it a day early if you're tired and enjoying the rest of the afternoon in the spa.
+Most ski injuries occur on the last run of the day when you're tired.

 - Stay sun safe.
-Perhaps not the obvious things to pack for a winter holiday but the sun is much stronger at altitude, and you get a double hit when it reflects off the snow so sunglasses and high factor sun cream are essential items to avoid risk of burn and protect your eyes.
+Perhaps not the obvious things to pack for a ski or snowboard holiday but the sun is much stronger at altitude, and you get a double hit when it reflects off the snow so sunglasses and high factor sun cream are essential items to avoid risk of burn and protect your eyes.

 When you’re there: